locoslab/tslint-config-locoslab/README.md

 ```

 Notes:
-- TSLint and TypeScript are peer dependencies and must be installed separately, which allows using the preferred versions for each project.
+- TSLint and TypeScript must be installed separately, which allows using the preferred versions for each project
 - This is work-in-progress
 - The rules are roughly sorted in 3 groups: whitespace/formatting, style, tslint:recommended overrides